 - Permanent Hair Removal

 I am a member of both the American Electrology Association and the Society for Clinical and Medical Hair Removal and hold the designations of CPE and CCE.

 As a native Tennessean; I am a graduate of Hendersonville High School and Austin Peay State University.

-I attended the Tennessee Institute of Electrology and the American Institute of Education to receive training and become a skilled Hair Removal Specialist and TN Licensed Electrologist.
+I attended two schools of Electrology to receive training and become a skilled Hair Removal Specialist and TN Licensed Electrologist.
 You can be assured that when you come in for your treatments you are getting your permanent hair removal services from an experienced, qualified professional.

 Your comfort, safety, confidentiality, and successful treatment are my top priorities.
 I adhere to the highest standards for privacy and sterilization.

 My grandmother was greatly influential in my life, and it is to her I owe the life changing introduction to Electrolysis.
 In the 1950's she had her first electrolysis treatments, and when she turned 93 she wanted to get touched up.
 Visiting her one day I found her sitting at the kitchen table with the biggest smile on her face.
 She told me she "went and had her hair done".
 That moment set me on a path to becoming an Electrologist.

 Over and beyond the required education to gain licensure, I've earned the designations of Certified Clinical Electrologist and Certified Professional Electrologist.
 My next step after gaining licensure and certification was to seek out independent study and mentorship with leaders in the electrolysis field; studying with the best across the nation.
 Collaborating frequently with colleagues ensures I'm always up to speed in my small and elite profession.
 Electrolysis is permanent hair removal and probably the only time a No hair day is a Good hair day!